Helpful tips on how to reduce problems in your home caused by

 Trickle vents

-These are installed to the inside of your window frames and must be left open where relevant.
+These are installed to the inside of your window frames and must be left open.

 Keeping warm